 Try writing out each letter 5-10 times, going slowly and being very intentional with your strokes.
 Continue to practice individual letters before moving on to words and sentences.

-Want to Learn Faster?
+Want to Learn How to Do Calligraphy Faster?

 Want to learn brush lettering faster?
 Are you too busy to dedicate 20 minutes a day to brush lettering practice?
 No problem!
 Head over to Creative Live, and check out the Brush Lettering Basics Course.
 It’s a video course with 13 short video lessons.
 The course is taught by Laura Worthington, a typeface designer and previous graphic designer.
 She has published more than 80 typefaces, almost all of which are based on her own handwriting.